nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     ____________________________________________________________

 ```
-### 2.18 Delete done tasks: `delete done task`
+### 2.18 Delete done tasks: `delete done task` (Zhang Danrui)
-This will delete all the tasks that have been marked as done
+You can delete all the tasks that have been marked as done

 Format:`delete done task`